Circular economy and recycling

 Green Collect specialises in finding the best environmental solution for a variety of hard to recycle office items such as small electrical items, folders, ring binders, pens, pencils, sticky notes, document trays, DVDs, shredders, etc.

 RMIT is committed to avoiding the disposal of any furniture if it is still fit-for-purpose and safe for occupants to use.
 Furniture cannot be recycled in RMIT's primary waste streams as it is made from many composite materials that cannot be separated easily.
-To ensure that furniture is reused, repaired, repurposed before it is disposed of, RMIT staff should please contact the RMIT Property Services desk.
+To ensure that furniture is reused, repaired, repurposed before it is disposed of, RMIT staff should contact propserv.service.desk@rmit.edu.au

-Multi-sort waste bins (red, yellow and blue) can be ordered through the Property Services, Service Desk.
-If you are running an event, or have a significant amount of waste, extra ad-hoc bins can also be ordered through the service desk.
+Multi-sort waste bins (red, yellow and blue) can be ordered through propserv.service.desk@rmit.edu.au, but will be placed based on floorplan layouts to ensure bin locations are optimised.
+If you are running an event, or have a significant amount of waste, extra ad-hoc bins can also be ordered through the Service Desk.

 Generally, cleaners will do this if they notice contamination of the recyclable stream (for example, a half-eaten sandwich).
 To avoid this please ensure your recyclable materials are free from contamination prior to placing in a recyclable bin.
-We strive for continual improvement with our contractors processes to ensure they dispose of wastes appropriately.
+We strive for continual improvement with our contractors to ensure they dispose of waste and recyclings correctly.

 Our Waste Management Performance

-In 2020, RMIT Australian operations produced a total of 498 tonnes of waste.
-The overall waste profile was down 60% on 2019 levels, primarily due to the impacts of COVID-19 and the move to remote learning.
-The landfill waste produced is equal to 7.5kg per student.
-Our waste diversion rate in 2020 was 23%.
+In 2023, RMIT’s Australian operations produced a total of 779 tonnes of waste and had a landfill diversion rate of 20 per cent.
+Contracts are in place for waste and furniture management, with performance metrics designed to improve landfill diversion rates over time.
+The overall waste totals remained 38% down on 2019 levels, primarily due to the impacts of COVID-19 and the gradual return to campus.
+The landfill waste produced is equal to 14kg per student.

 aboriginal flag